openspending/spendingstories/README.md

 This part covers the following topics:

-- how to add a language
 - how to add/edit some translation
 - what is not fully translated for the moment

-### Add a language
-1. Edit the `webapp/settings.py`
-    Change the `LANGUAGES` variable value to add/remove a supported languages.

-2. Launch `python manage.py makemessages`

-3. Update the new generated locales files at
-  - `/webapp/static/locales/<locale code>.json` for static application translations
-  - `/webapp/locale/<locale code>/LC_MESSAGES/django.po  for the django application translations

-4. Compile the new django messages with `python manage.py compilemessages`

 ### Add or edit translation